 The Woodford cartulary concludes with a detailed fine drawn up by Robert to dispose of his land in the event of his death in battle.
 He fought at Agincourt and was knighted on the field of battle by Henry V `on St Crispin's Day in the morn.'

-The cartulary portrays Robert as a powerful manorial lord, a man who was proud of his ancestry and enjoyed the heat of battle.
+The cartulary portrays Robert as a powerful manorial lord, a man proud of his ancestry and who enjoyed the heat of battle.
 He married Mabel (or Isabel) Neville in 1402.
 They had six sons and five daughters.

 One of the distinguishing features of late medieval

 society was its increasing concern about status and the

 livelihood that maintained it.
 It is hardly surprising, therefore, that most family disputes revolved around the estate.
 It seems likely that